STEWARDSHIP

 The goal is not ownership of stories, but guardianship of trust.

-Because lasting cultural value emerges when creators act not only as observers, but as responsible participants in cultural continuity.
+Lasting cultural value emerges when creators act not only as observers, but as responsible participants in cultural continuity.